wighawag/template-ethereum-contracts/README.md

 ## TEST

-There are 2 flavors of test
+There are 3 flavors of tests: hardhat, dapptools and forge

+### hardhat

 - One using hardhat that can leverage hardhat-deploy to reuse deployment procedures and named accounts: